KDE/digikam-doc/main_window/people_view.rst

         The digiKam Manual Face Tagging From Context Menu

-    And then draw a rectangle around the face while holding left mouse button followed by entering the person's name and pressing :kbd:`Enter`.
+    And then draw a rectangle around the face while holding left mouse button followed by entering the person's name and pressing :kbd:`Enter` key.
+If you press :kbd:`ESC` key, this will leaves the the person's name editor.

     .. figure:: images/mainwindow_face_region.webp
         :alt: